Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 #### Keeping Track of Tasks

 I write everything down.
 I mark tasks as TODO or DONE.
+Of course we also actively use Azure DevOps, which allows us to track tasks.

 #### Improving Based on Previous Experience

-TODO (Can't write this before anything has even happened.)
+I learned a lot about scrum and agile practices, and about Azure DevOps.
+I can utilize these tools more effectively now.

 ### Viestintä

 #### Contact with Group

 I message the group every day on Discord, I update tasks on Azure and I hold the daily scrum.
 I respond to the groups messages as soon as possible.

 I try to gauge how others react to my communication and adjust accordingly.
 If they were to tell me I am doing something wrong, I would